 - The surviving spouse has a qualifying income interest for life.

 - A QTIP election is allowed and elected.

 The surviving spouse has a qualifying income interest for life if all of the following conditions exist:

 - The surviving spouse is entitled to all the income from the property, payable annually or at more frequent intervals, or has a right to use and enjoy an interest for life in the property.

 - No person has a power to appoint any part of the property to any person other than the surviving spouse.

 The term “property” includes an interest in property.

-The election can be made on the last estate tax return filed by the executor on or before the due date of the return, including extensions, or, if a timely return is not filed, the first estate tax return filed by the executor after the due date.
+- Can be made on the last estate tax return filed by the executor, on or before the due date of the return.
+This includes extensions, or, if a timely return is not filed, the first estate tax return filed by the executor after the due date.